TBD54566975/technical-proposals/tp26/README.md

 The `scope` property sets the boundaries on what abilities the grantee has. `scope` specifies a single DWN interface and method as well as several optional fields.
 The abilities granted by the `PermissionsGrant` are the intersection of properties within `scope`.
 In other words, whenever a grant is used, the action taken must follow all of the rules outlined in the `scope`.

 The `conditions` property describes certain features about messages which use the grant.

-For example, if a grant has the `encryption` condition set to `required` then all records written using that grant must be encrypted.
+### Encryption
+The `encryption` condition in a `PermissionsGrant` can be used to authorize messages that write data, such as `RecordsWrite`. `encryption` has three possible options.
+If `encryption === 'required'`, then the grant-authorized message must contain an `encryption` field, as specified in [TP18](https://github.com/TBD54566975/technical-proposals/pull/6).
+If `encryption === 'prohibited'`, then the grant-authorized message may not contain an `encryption` field.
+If `encryption` is absent or equals `optional`, then then the grant-authorized message may contain or omit `encryption`.

 ### Protocols
 There are two ways an entity may gain access to a protocol record.
 First, the protocol definition may specify access to the actor.
 Second, the entity may have a `PermissionsGrant` with a scope that contains the record.
 In either case, an incoming `RecordsWrite` must conform to the protocol type and path laid out in the protocol definition.